Tasneem-I/Fin-Lit/README.md

 # Fin-Lit

+# Table Of Contents
+1. Description
+2. Technical Stack
+3. Visual Introduction

+# Description
 FinLit is a comprehensive educational toolkit aimed at promoting financial literacy among users, particularly teens.
+Finlit is our attempt at gamification to promote financial knowledge.
+The novel provides an interactive platform where the player can make different choices at different occasions, which are kept in track through game flags.
+Ultimately, the final ending - Good or Bad - is a collection of all the smaller choices summed up together.
+A Bad Ending is not just a result of a single choice but rather a collection of choices which together prove to worsen the character's overall financial situation.
+At last, we explain over which combination of choices lead to a bad ending and why it is not the best option considering the whole picture.
 The platform comprises two main components:

 1. **Decision-Making Game:** This engaging game helps teens and students understand the impact of financial decisions and encourages them to make informed choices in different scenarios.